sudomane/deep-sea/README.md

 ## MNIST dataset

-To test the network with the dataset, simply execute the `fetch_data` script to download the MNIST dataset, and execute the ocr binary.
+To test the network with the dataset, simply execute the `fetch_data` script to download the MNIST dataset, and execute the DeepSea.
 Realistically, the framework can be tested on any MNIST dataset.

 ## Running the project